larammerce/docs/8.x/theme-development/articles.md

 You can create a list of **article categories** to click on each category to be taken to a page that contains a list of blog posts.

-In the following example you can see how to create an article category in the `blog-categories.blade.php` file:
+Let's look at a simple example in the `blog-categories.blade.php` file:

 ##### EXAMPLE